sonos/dinghy/docs/ios.md

 ### Additional Requirements

-In order to deploy to iOS one needs to install [ios-deploy](https://github.com/ios-control/ios-deploy).
+In order to deploy to iOS devices one needs to install [ios-deploy](https://github.com/ios-control/ios-deploy).
 For example with:
 `brew install ios-deploy`

 ### iOS phone